2021 Atlanta spa shootings: Hate crime debate

 The shootings sparked fears of lack of security among owners and employees of Asian-owned businesses across the U.S., a debate over hate crime definitions, and criticism of the current methods used to aggregate hate crime data in the country.
 The New York City Police Department deployed counterterrorism officers to Asian American communities as a precaution due to the shootings.
 Police patrols and community outreach efforts were also increased in Seattle.

 Long's statements that the shootings were not racially motivated but rather motivated by an intent to lash out at sources of temptation have spurred widespread skepticism, with members of the Congressional Asian Pacific American Caucus citing the nature of the targeted locations and the ethnicity of many of the victims.
 State Representative Nguyen argued that Long should be charged with a hate crime, noting that a racial motivation would not be necessary for his actions to qualify as a hate crime, since the law also applies to those who specifically target women.
 President Joe Biden also condemned the attacks as a hate crime, and expressed his support for hate crimes legislation recently introduced into Congress.
 U.S. Representative Marilyn Strickland, a Korean American from Washington state, said from the House floor that racially motivated hate crimes should be called out instead of "making excuses and rebranding it as economic anxiety or sexual addiction."
 Li Zhou, writing for Vox, argued that no matter whether or not the crimes were due to sexual addiction, the main motive would nonetheless coincide with factors of race and gender, since the stereotype of Asian female spa workers being prostitutes would in and of itself be a racist, misogynistic line of thinking.

 On March 18, the U.S. House of Representatives held a previously scheduled congressional hearing on anti-Asian American discrimination, where Representative Chip Roy (R-TX) questioned whether the committee's attempts to prevent hate crimes and hate incidents against Asian Americans would hamper free speech.
 He claimed, "It seems to want to venture into the policing of rhetoric in a free society."
 His statement prompted criticism from Democrats.

 Andrew Sullivan criticized speculation in the media about Long's motives and the assertion that his actions constitute a hate crime, saying that the media is "rushing to promote ready-made narratives, which actually point away from the empirical facts."
 Elizabeth Nolan Brown, writing in Reason, said that Long's motives were "still unclear, despite many in the media attributing it to anti-Asian racism".
 Deborah Epstein, director of Georgetown University Law Center’s Domestic Violence Clinic, claimed in an interview for NPR: "This man targeted his victims because they were Asian, and he targeted his victims because they were women.
 And we have to shed the blinders that limit us to seeing the race piece, but not the gender piece of hate."

+Sex workers and their advocates have said that Long's attack was a hate crime against people working within the sex industry.